-Catching our eye on entering the compact lobby was a dry white tree which looked more like an artpiece.
+Catching our eye on entering the compact lobby was a dry white tree that looked more like an artpiece.
 Next to it is the hotel’s signature fan which is designed by Vivienne Tam a resident of Guangzhou and one of the hotel’s many celebrity fans or ambassadors.

 Rooms / Accommodation –

-Subtle yet contrasting hues, elegant, minimalist and yet functional, it seemed as if Apple had designed our suite.
+Subtle yet contrasting hues, elegant, minimalist, and yet functional, it seemed as if Apple had designed our suite.

-Larger than a standard hotel room the bedroom was equally spacious and offered panoramic views of the shopping district and the Taikoo Hui’s rooftop gardens.
+Larger than a standard hotel room, the bedroom was equally spacious and offered panoramic views of the shopping district and Taikoo Hui’s rooftop gardens.
 In the center was an extremely comfortable King bed draped in 480 thread count linens.
-To its left was a tall dark leather chair apt for some creative thinking while looking like a Bond villain.
+To its left was a tall, dark leather chair apt for some creative thinking while looking like a Bond villain.
 Tucked away neatly behind the half partition is a small table with two sofa chairs, making it perfect for morning tea or some evening drinks in the comfort of the bedroom.

-Wooden flooring, premium British fittings and luxurious Aqua Di Parma toiletries, make for an almost perfect bathroom.
+Wooden flooring, premium British fittings, and luxurious Aqua Di Parma toiletries make for an almost perfect bathroom.